 - Medication Use & Drug Policy

 - Residency project

 - Behavioral Health

 - Adult Medicine/Skilled Nursing Facilities

 Applicants must be a graduate from an accreditation council for pharmacy education accredited School of Pharmacy with a PharmD degree and eligible for licensure in the State of Wisconsin.
 Criteria for consideration include interest in ambulatory care, communication skills, pharmacotherapeutic knowledge, leadership ability, independence, confidence and maturity.
 An on-site interview and participation in the ASHP Resident Matching Program is required.

 The Monroe Clinic pharmacy residency program participates in PhORCAS.
 Applications should be submitted on PhORCAS.
-The required cover letter should emphasize career goals, reasons for wanting to complete a residency and interest in Monroe Clinic.
+The required cover letter should emphasize career goals, reasons for wanting to complete a residency, background and/or interest in rural health, and interest in Monroe Clinic.

 For questions, contact the residency program director:

 Julie Bartell, PharmD, CACP, BCACP

 Monroe, WI 53566